bartwronski/PoissonSamplingGenerator/README.md

 ========================

 Simple Poisson-like distribution generator for various rendering scenarios and sampling (disk, square, grid, repeating grid).
+It supports both 2D and 3D variant of distribution to make sampling easier also in volumetric case.

 Unlike other simple Poisson generator this one has various options suited specifically for rendering scenarios.
 It outputs ready-to-use patterns for both hlsl and C++ code.